sbyts/TAFJava/README.md

-# SpringTestNgDemo
+# Test Automatin Framework based on Java Spring and TestNg

-Demo How to use Spring boot + Test NG
+Demo How to use Spring boot + Test NG in Automation testing:

  - to generate java client from swagger use command: